The Emission and Suppression of Line Features in Luminous Transients: Analytic Conditions for Featureless Spectra

 This ratio provides a rough estimate of the visibility of an emission line relative to the continuum.
 The expression only holds when the species is ionized (i.e., $\Omega \gtrsim 1$ in Eq.~\ref{eq:Omega_ion}), which occurs in hydrogen when the temperature is greater than

 where $\zeta = \log(2 Z_{1+1}/Z_i n_e \lambda_T^3) $, $\chi_{13.6} = \chi/13.6$~eV and $\zeta_{25} = \zeta/25$.

 Figure~\ref{fig:T_series}a shows the value of $L_{\lambda,\rm line}/L_{\lambda,\rm cont}$ (Eq.~\ref{eqn:L_ratio}) at varying $T$ for H$\alpha$, \ion{He}{1} $\lambda$5876 and \ion{He}{2} $\lambda$4686.
 We calculate the ratio by iteratively solving the Saha distribution for the LTE level populations of each species in a $1~M_{\odot}$ gas cloud composed of hydrogen and helium, with $r_t = 10^{14}~\rm cm$ and $v = 0.05c$.
-We assume that $\eta$ is constant over a thin emitting shell, that reabsorption effects are negligible and that features form in gas at a single temperature.
+The continuum level is set by the full Planck function, and we take $\Delta r = r_{\rm p} - r_{\rm th}$, the size of the line-forming region.
+We assume that $\eta$ is constant over the thin emitting shell, that reabsorption effects are negligible and that features form in gas at a single temperature.
 Initially, line emission rises exponentially with $T$ as electrons gain sufficient energy to populate the excited states, but starts to weaken as the species ionizes above $T_{\rm ion}$.
 For large enough temperature, the line-to-continuum ratio decreases as $T^{-5/2}$ (Eq.~\ref{eqn:simple_ratio}). \ion{He}{1} $\lambda$5876 and \ion{He}{2} $\lambda$4686 emission occur at higher temperatures due to their larger excitation and ionization energies; the spectrum is expected to become featureless under the highest gas temperatures, at which the medium is completely ionized.

 Although Figure~\ref{fig:T_series}a presents an approximation of the line-to-continuum ratio of hydrogen and helium features with evolving temperature, Figure~\ref{fig:T_series}b qualitatively supports this spectral sequence with emission from a series of $1\,M_{\odot}$ models with varying $T_{\rm p}$.
 The highest-temperature gas emits a smooth blackbody spectrum.
 He-dominated spectra originate from intermediate-$T$ gas, while Balmer lines and \ion{He}{1} appear in cooler gas.
 Thus, each temperature approximately maps to a different spectroscopic class.